Streetisreal/Project-LeafVerse/README.md

 # Be respondible

-By using this service, you argee that are NOT respondible for any damages or actions you did.
+By using this service, you argee that we are NOT respondible for any damages or actions you did.
 This is on you.